imagment/Silver-On-Dev-/game-info.md

 But this does not affects the memory usage.
 However, this affects the output of the world.

 ![2](https://github.com/user-attachments/assets/0c298168-9af7-45f2-94d3-5973601fcae8)
-Enough cell for each grid (Recommended)
+> Enough cell for each grid (Recommended)
 ![1](https://github.com/user-attachments/assets/ed00f029-303a-426b-92ce-0d620b36ff84)
-Increased cell size larger than recommended
+> Insufficient cell size
 ![4](https://github.com/user-attachments/assets/71cfac01-c7a1-4bd2-b93b-15d4ab143d0a)
-Insufficient cell size
+> Increased cell size larger than recommended